Maud McCarthy: Nursing career

+Adelaide newspaper The Journal reported on 24th October 1914 that McCarthy had been Mentioned in Despatches.

-McCarthy was the only head of a department in the BEF who remained in her original post throughout the war, although she was off-duty with appendicitis from March–August 1917.
+McCarthy was the only head of a department in the BEF who remained in her original post throughout the war, although she was on medical leave due to appendicitis from March–August 1917.
 She was appointed Dame Grand Cross of the Order of the British Empire in 1918, received a Bar to her Royal Red Cross and was awarded the Florence Nightingale Medal, the Belgian Médaille de la Reine Élisabeth, and the French Légion d'honneur and Médaille des Épidémies.
 When she left France on 5 August 1919, representatives from the French government and the medical services saw her off.
 The meticulous records kept since her arrival in France were taken to England with her.

 Describing the matron-in-chief during the war, one general said:'"She's perfectly splendid, she's wonderful ... she's a soldier! ...
 If she was made Quartermaster-General, she'd work it, she'd run the whole Army, and she'd never get flustered, never make a mistake.
 The woman's a genius."
 Mary Salmon, writing in The Sydney Morning Herald in 1914, referred to her as a "slight, delicately-organised woman" with "an absolutely wonderful gift for concentrated work, and a power of organisation that has made her invaluable in army hospital work".
 She was matron-in-chief of the Territorial Army Nursing Service from 1920 until her retirement in 1925.

+McCarthy became a member of the Royal College of Nursing (RCN) in 1920.
+She went on to be elected to the RCN Council 1925-1929, and became Vice President of the Royal College of Nursing from 1947 until her death in 1949.